 Series: Women In Wisconsin's Democracy

-It's been more than 100 years since women won the right to vote in the United States, but their struggle for representation in government continues in the 21st century.
+A century has passed since women won the right to vote in the United States, but their struggle for representation in government continues in the 21st century.
 Wisconsin was the first state to ratify the 19th Amendment, but it is not a leader when it comes to electing women to office.
 The state lags behind its neighbors in terms of the number of women elected to state offices.
 Women also run for office less frequently, facing barriers related to opportunity, incumbency and other factors.
 To support more women running for office, organizations along the political spectrum are working at local, state and national levels.
 While Wisconsin might not be a front-runner in this matter of representation, the potential and possibilities for women in office are moving forward.